enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 To check the GUI state is what we expect, we use |UIWrapper.inspect|.

-In the above example, ``title_field`` wrapping a text box also supports a interaction type called ``DisplayedText``, so we can use that to check when the trait is updated, the text box is updated too::
+In the above example, ``title_field`` wrapping a text box also supports a interaction type called ``DisplayedText``.
+We can use that to check that when the trait is updated, the text box is updated too::

     from traitsui.testing.api import UITester, DisplayedText